Famous Chicago Restaurants Over 50 Years Old

 45 1952 Club Lago - River North

-- Gus and Ida Lazzerini opened this northern Italian restaurant in 1952 in what was then a heavily industrial neighborhood rich with printing companies and paper salesmen at 331 West Superior in the River North neighborhood of Chicago.
-They passed control to their son-in-law Francesco Nardini in 1980, when the locals were mostly photographers and art dealers.
-The restaurant is now in its third generation and is operated by Francesco's sons GianCarlo and Guido, who serve the same family-style Italian fare in a neighborhood now flooded with condominiums and warehouse lofts.
-The restaurant, with its nautical-themed interior, still looks much the same as it did back in the 1950's, and its tin ceiling dates back to 1893.
+- Gus and Ida Lazzerini opened this northern Italian restaurant in 1952 in a heavily industrial neighborhood rich with printing companies and paper salespeople at 331 West Superior in the River North neighborhood of Chicago.
+They passed control to their son-in-law Francesco Nardini in 1980 when the locals were primarily photographers and art dealers.
+The restaurant is now in its third generation.
+It is operated by Francesco's sons GianCarlo and Guido, who serve the same family-style Italian fare in a neighborhood flooded with condominiums and warehouse lofts.
+With its nautical-themed interior, the restaurant still looks much the same as it did in the 1950s, and its tin ceiling dates back to 1893.

 46 1954 Jimmy's Red Hots - Humboldt Park

-Frank Farrguia, the patriarch of this Chicago institution, likes to say, "If you're not going to eat it yourself, then don't dare serve it."
-Frank is understandably proud of his red hots, but prefers to boast of his obstetric accomplishments: He has twice delivered babies at the restaurant.
-On one occasion, the customers came and went by stepping over a woman who was lying in the doorway, suffering through painful contractions.
+Frank Farrguia, the patriarch of this Chicago institution, says, "If you're not going to eat it yourself, then don't dare serve it."
+Frank is understandably proud of his red hots but prefers to boast of his obstetric accomplishments: He has twice delivered babies at the restaurant.
+On one occasion, the customers came and went by, stepping over a woman lying in the doorway, suffering through painful contractions.

 47 1954 Mario's Italian Lemonade - University Village

 - Mario's Italian Lemonade has been serving a unique form of drinkable Italian Ice from its Italian tricolor shack since 1954, when it was opened by Mario and Dorothy DiPaolo at 1068 West Taylor Street in the University Village neighborhood of Chicago.
-It remains essentially unchanged in the same location today, still owned by the DiPaolo family.
-On warm summer nights, it lights up the entire street and draws heavy crowds.
+It lights up the entire street on warm summer nights and draws heavy crowds.
+It remains unchanged in the same location today, still owned by the DiPaolo family.

 48 1955 Pizzeria Due - River North